 If you're not 'doing' weight loss, what are you doing?

 There are plenty of ways that our lifestyle can influence health regardless of our weight!
 When you become a dietitian, one of the first realities you learn is that most people don’t know the extent of your knowledge and skill!
 Unfortunately, much of the public, AND many doctors, think we’re just weight loss coaches.
 But in our 4-5 years at university we learn far more than this!
 As a profession, we need to remember that we have a huge repertoire of medical nutrition therapy options for improving health issues.
 These are research-supported options that will improve people’s health regardless of their current weight, or whether or not they lose weight in the process!

 So, while I believe it can be more difficult for practitioners to work from a Non-Dieting approach, the rewards for patients (and the practitioner!) are soooo much greater.
 I think that a life of truly enjoying food, being able to eat ‘normally’ without rules, binges, and guilt, being able to trust your body’s cues (including cravings), knowing that you won’t spiral out of control by responding to those cues appropriately, and living your best life without worrying about weight, are all things that a huge number of people would desperately love to have.
 We just need to go about the process a bit differently than we have been.

-So now, almost a decade into my career, here’s how I summarise my role in private practice:
+So now, more than a decade into my career, here’s how I summarise my role in private practice: